rackerlabs/developer.rackspace.com/src/docs/cloud-identity/getting-started/index.rst

 tenantId or tenantName are provided, the token generated will be scoped to that tenant only.

+To generate a token with your API key:

 .. include:: samples/create_token_api_key.rst

+To generate a token with your account password:

 .. include:: samples/create_token_password.rst